 Experimental archaeologist with a recent MA in human-animal interactions in the Stone Age, re-wilder, forager, tracker, musician and facilitator of various rites of passage and nature connection events.

 Woodsman, fisherman, tracker and bird language expert, Robin has 17 years experience of co-creating and running Nature Connection programs, such as the Art of Mentoring, the WildWise Hunger Games, Call of the Wild.

-Teacher of natural poise and movement, barefoot running and mindful swimming; nature awareness mentor; trekking guide and experienced fisherman, with 20 years experience in helping people to reconnect to their natural human design.
+Teacher of natural movement, nature awareness mentor; trekking guide, author and experienced fisherman, with 20 years experience in helping people to reconnect to their natural human design.

 JESSIE WATSON BROWN